malaaeldinaly/State-Exam-2023/Topic-01.md

   - IndexError: Raised when an index is out of range.
   - TypeError: Raised when an operation is performed on an object of inappropriate type.

-***Example: When dividing a number by zero, a divide-by-zero exception can occur.
-Exception handling allows catching such exceptions and taking appropriate actions, such as displaying an error message or executing alternative code.***
+***Example***: When dividing a number by zero, a divide-by-zero exception can occur.
+Exception handling allows catching such exceptions and taking appropriate actions, such as displaying an error message or executing alternative code.

 ## Parallel Programming:
 Parallel programming involves dividing a task into smaller subtasks that can be executed simultaneously on multiple processing units (such as CPU cores) to improve performance and efficiency.
 All modern processors are multi-core with SMT or Simultaneous multithreading enabled which means a single core can perform 2 virtual threads at the same time.

-***Example: In a parallel programming scenario, a large dataset can be divided into smaller chunks, and each chunk can be processed concurrently by separate threads or processes.
-This can speed up computation and achieve better utilization of available resources.***
+***Example***: In a parallel programming scenario, a large dataset can be divided into smaller chunks, and each chunk can be processed concurrently by separate threads or processes.
+This can speed up computation and achieve better utilization of available resources.